Skip to main content

 3. Click "Add Domain"

 4. The domain will appear in the list with the CNAME records to add to your DNS host.
 This process varies depending on your DNS host.
-For videos on how to add your CNAME to some popular DNS service providers, check out these videos.
+For an video on how to add your CNAME to some popular DNS service providers, check out this video.
 If you don't have access to modify your company's DNS records, you can also email the CNAME records to a coworker who has access.
 They do not need to have PublicInput.com admin access to apply these CNAME changes to your DNS provider.

 GoDaddy & DigitalOcean